Mayfair: Retail

 Mayfair has had a range of exclusive shops, hotels, restaurants and clubs since the 19th century.
-The quarter—especially the Bond Street area—is also the home of numerous commercial art galleries and international auction houses such as Bonhams, Christie's and Sotheby's.
+The district—especially the vicinity of Bond Street—is also the home of numerous commercial art galleries and international auction houses such as Bonhams, Christie's and Sotheby's.

-From the early 19th century tailors, attracted by the affluent and influential residents, began to take up premises on Savile Row in south-eastern Mayfair, beginning in 1803.
+From the early 19th century, tailors, attracted by the affluent and influential residents, began to take up premises on Savile Row in south-eastern Mayfair, beginning in 1803.
 The earliest extant tailor to move to Savile Row was Henry Poole & Co in 1846.
-The street's reputation steadily grew throughout the late 19th and early 20th centuries, under the patronage of monarchs, moguls and movie stars, into the global home of men's tailoring; a reputation retained to the present day.
+The street's reputation steadily grew throughout the late 19th and early-20th centuries, under the patronage of monarchs, moguls and movie stars, into the global home of men's tailoring; a reputation retained to the present day.

 Gunter's Tea Shop was established in 1757 at Nos.
 7–8 Berkeley Square by the Italian Domenico Negri.
 Robert Gunter took co-ownership of the shop in 1777, and full ownership in 1799.
 During the 19th century it became a fashionable place to buy cakes and ice cream, and was well known for its range of multi-tiered wedding cakes.
-The shop moved to Curzon Street in 1936 when the eastern side of Berkley Square was demolished, until closing in 1956.
+The shop moved to Curzon Street in 1936 when the eastern side of Berkeley Square was demolished, until closing in 1956.
 The business as a whole survived until the late 1970s.

 Mount Street has been a popular shopping street since Mayfair was developed in the 18th century.
 It was largely rebuilt between 1880 and 1900 under the direction of the 1st Duke of Westminster, when the nearby workhouse was relocated to Pimlico.
-It now houses a number of shops dealing with luxury trades.Shepherd Market has been called the "village centre" of Mayfair.
-The current buildings date from around 1860 and house food and antique shops, pubs and restaurants.
+It now houses a number of shops dealing with luxury trades.

+Shepherd Market has been called the "village centre" of Mayfair.
+The current buildings date from around 1860, and house food and antique shops, pubs and restaurants.
 The market had a reputation for high-class prostitution.
 In the 1980s, Jeffrey Archer was alleged to frequent the area and was accused of visiting Monica Coghlan, a call girl in Shepherd Market, which eventually led to a libel trial and his imprisonment for perverting the course of justice.

 Alongside Burlington House is one of London's most luxurious shopping areas, the Burlington Arcade.
-It was designed by Samuel Ware for George Cavendish, 1st Earl of Burlington in 1819.
-The arcade was designed with tall walls on either side to stop passers by throwing litter into the Earl's garden.
+It was designed by Samuel Ware for George Cavendish, 1st Earl of Burlington, in 1819.
+The arcade was designed with tall walls on either side to prevent passers-by throwing litter into the Earl's garden.
 Ownership of the arcade passed to the Chesham family.
 In 1911, another storey was added by Beresford Pite, who also added the Chesham arms.
 The family sold the arcade to the Prudential Assurance Company for £333,000 (now £) in 1926.
-It was bombed during World War II and subsequently restored.
+It was bombed during the Second World War and subsequently restored.